You have it, we all have it, and it’s gross. Plaque.

 You can buy coconut oil at most supermarkets.
 Try to find organic coconut oil if possible.
-Coconut oil is solid when kept cool, but will start to liquefy right around 70-80 degrees farenheit.
+Coconut oil is solid when kept cool, but will start to liquefy right around 70-80 degrees Fahrenheit.
 Place a spoonful of coconut oil in your mouth and allow it to liquefy, if it hasn’t already.
 Then swish it all around, literally “pulling” it through and between your teeth.
 Now, the only annoying thing about oil pulling is that it should be practiced for 10 to 20 minutes.
 Yes, that sounds like a long time, but it’s what’s required for best results.
 One way to find for oil pulling is to do it while you shower, or if you style your hair, while drying your hair.
 After your 10 to 20 minutes are up spit out the oil.
 Be careful not to swallow it, as it will contain all that nasty bacteria that was in your mouth.
 Proceed with flossing and brushing your teeth as usual.
 For best results practice oil pulling once daily, first thing in the morning, or right before bed.

-5. Baking Soda – An acid neutralizing power house
+5. Baking Soda – An acid neutralizing powerhouse

 Also called sodium bicarbonate, baking soda is excellent for removing plaque at home.
 Baking soda is effective because it actually neutralizes the acids in your mouth that cause bacteria to grow.
-Less bacteria, less plaque.
+Fewer bacteria, less plaque.
 It has the added benefit of whitening your teeth.

-To add baking soda to your dental hygiene regimen first wet your toothbrush and then place a small amount, pea sized, of baking soda on the wet bristles.
+To add baking soda to your dental hygiene regimen first wet your toothbrush and then place a small amount, pea-sized, of baking soda on the wet bristles.
 Proceed with brushing your teeth thoroughly.
 Spit out the baking soda and rinse your mouth with lukewarm water.

 You can also combine baking soda with a little salt to create a more abrasive stain and plaque fighting mixture.